 Check your electronic mail regularly; this is an official channel for course announcements.

-Always keep your own copy of each assignment, both electronically and on paper; if an assignment should get lost in the shuffle (or if some server should crash, which has happened in the past), we'll expect you to be able to supply a replacement easily.
+Always keep your own copy of each assignment in more than one place.
+If an assignment should get lost in the shuffle (or if some server should crash, which has happened in the past), we'll expect you to be able to supply a replacement easily.

 If you find yourself having trouble or getting